k0nze/eth_brownie_vscode_example/README.md

 * `brownie-config.yaml`: Config file for this project.
 * `contracts/Faucet.sol`: smart contract in Solidity that allows to withdraw funds from it.
-* `contracts/HelloWorld.sol`: smart contract in Solidity that allows that returns "Hello World!".
+* `contracts/HelloWorld.sol`: smart contract in Solidity that returns "Hello World!".
 * `scripts/faucet.py`: Python script that deploys the Faucet, transfers funds to the Faucet, and withdraws funds from the Faucet.
 * `.vscode/`: VScode project settings and tasks.